 Good morning, right now we are in Minnesota and being spoiled like crazy!
-(Read about how we got here in last week's mix-up post.)
+(Read about how we got here in last week's post.)
 You won't believe the gorgeous views I woke up to this morning, which I enjoyed in my PJ's with Philip and Kay and some delicious coffee, in their beautiful sunroom overlooking their pasture.
 (Pictured above.)

 I ran out of time, so later this week I'll post more about Kay & Philip, all the FUN stuff the boys are getting to do (our son Kaden and his friend, Ray, came with me), and pics of their beautiful farm.
 No promises on when since I'm on vacation you know!
 (Updated later: Read all about my trip here… Real Foodie Paradise Part II and a Public THANK YOU Note!)

 We're having many great conversations that only people like YOU guys would enjoy. 🙂 Philip took us on a tour all over the farm today and he and Kay have been explaining how they use biodynamic farming methods to raise their animals on the most nutrient-dense pasture possible, based on Joel Salatin's methods.
 Their animals are truly THE most happy cows, happy chickens, and happy pigs I've ever seen, all out on pasture, with acres and acres of lush, green land and forest for their dining pleasure.
 And mine.
 For breakfast we had a mouth-watering egg casserole made with their eggs, their pork sausage, and cheese from the farm I'll tell you about next…

 So today Kay took me to her friend, Pam's, farm (Prairie Hollow):